c19witness/uk-covid19-inquiry/2023-12-13_module-2/4_SOBO:_Covid-19_Bereaved_Families_for_Justice_Cymru_by_Ms_Harris.rst

 There was also evidence of regular close engagement through the pandemic between the four chief medical officers of the four nations.
 There was much evidence about how positive these engagements were.

-The question must be asked, however, when the core science was the same, how were there so many differences between policies in England and Wales that were not avoided, whether in relation to mask wearing or testing or other differences in the plethora of rules after coming out of the first lockdown?
+The question must be asked, however, when the core science was the same, how were there so many differences between policies in England and Wales that were not avoided, whether in relation to :outline:`mask wearing` or testing or other differences in the plethora of rules after coming out of the first lockdown?

 These issues will be looked at further in Module 2B, as to whether the differences were because of lack of communication or delay or delay in implementation or whether there were other reasons.